programminghistorian/jekyll/lessons/working-with-web-pages.md

 Spend a few minutes looking at Benjamin Bowsey’s trial page.
 Here we are not so much interested in what the transcript says, but what features the page has.
-Notice the “[View as XML][]” link at the bottom that takes you to a heavily marked up version of the text which may be useful to certain types of research.
+Notice the "[View as XML][]" link at the bottom that takes you to a heavily marked up version of the text which may be useful to certain types of research.
 You can look at a [scan of the original document][], which was transcribed to make this resource.
-And you can access a “[Print-friendly version][]” by clicking a link near the top of the entry.
+And you can access a "[Print-friendly version][]" by clicking a link near the top of the entry.

 When you are processing web resources automatically, it is often a good